Seeed-Studio/MakerCamp/2024-01-MIT_Research_At_Scale/Yunyi/README.md

 ![Shenzhen bay with a huge inflated balloon duck, scenery, very beautiful](source/5_misc/1_shenzhen.jpg)

-As a PhD student in digital fabrication, part of my research involves prototyping flexible PCBs in the lab with lasers/plotters/milling machines, and then ordering them from Shenzhen after finalizing the design.
+As a graduate student in digital fabrication, part of my research involves prototyping flexible PCBs in the lab with lasers/plotters/milling machines, and then ordering them from Shenzhen after finalizing the design.
 I was always stunned by the quality of the ones that we ended up ordering and became curious about the industry and the city behind it.

 This January, I finally had the opportunity to spend one month in Shenzhen to participate in the Research at Scale + Scalable HCI program, where a group of us visited factories around the city.
 While I did want to scout for some high-resolution 365nm UV displays for my ongoing research project, I was mostly just curious what was out there.